Skip to navigation menu Skip to content

 • The best place to sit in the classroom when your child reaches school age

 The small size of the outer ear may make it hard for your child to wear hearing aids.
-One option might be bone-anchored hearing aids that are attached with a tiny screw.
+One option might be bone-anchored hearing aids that are attached to the skull with a small screw.

-Your child may need a CT (computed tomography) scan to examine their middle and inner ear.
-We do this at about 4 to 5 years of age, when the growth of the ear is nearly complete.
-CT scans help doctors decide if surgery to restore hearing would be successful.
+Your child may need a to check their middle and inner ear.
+We do this at about 4 to 5 years of age, when the ear is nearly done growing.
+CT scans help doctors decide if surgery could help restore hearing.

 • Repairing eyelids